alteryx/berktacular/README.md

   "tag"         : "string-%{version}"
   "auto_upgrade": true
   "rel"         : "path/relative/to/repo_name"
-  "verions"     : version hash of refs*
+  "versions"    : version hash that contains mappings to github commit refs.  see below.
 </pre>
 The special string '%{version}' is replaced with the version from cookbook_versions.
 The 'versions' hash allows the creation of verioned dependancies for cookbooks that are in github but not tagged.
 It provides a mapping of arbitrary version strings to a git commit reference.